mvolkmann/blog/src/swift/xctest.md

    the project name followed by "UITests".
    This contains a `.swift` file with the same name.

-1. Edit the provided `.swift` files in the two new targets.
+1. Edit the provided `.swift` files in the new target.

+## Implementing Tests

-1. To make all the source files in the project available to the test, add the line `@testable import {project-name}` before the class definition.
+1. To make all the source files in the project available to the test, add the line `@testable import {project-name}` before each test class definition.
 1. Add test methods whose names begin with "test".
 1. To make an assertion, call one of the `XCTAssert{kind}` functions.